appacademy/Module-5-Resources/syllabus/week-14-day-2.md

 ## `useParams()`

-- It enables you to extract wildcard variables from the browser's url.
+- It enables you to extract wildcard variables(dynamic route segments) from the browser's url.
 - `useParams()` returns an object with your route wildcard names as the key.
 We deconstruct the keys we need in our component.
-- The primary way we pass around `id`'s to routed components.
+- Dynamic route segments are the primary way we pass `id`'s to routed components.
+- Route segments can also be extracted within the `loader` functions.

 Syntax: